Latvia gained its independence on 18 November 1918. Now, every year on this date, Independence Day is celebrated throughout the country.

 |2018||18 Nov||Sun||Independence Day|

-The country stayed an independent state until WWII began, which is when the forces of the Soviet Union invaded and occupied the country.
-This took place on June 17, 1940.
-Much like all the other Baltic republics, the full independence of the country from Soviet Russia did not occur until August 21, 1991.
-As a result, there is another independence celebration that happens on May 4th each year, which is called the Restoration of Independence of the Republic of Latvia.
+The country stayed an independent state until WWII began, which is when the forces of the Soviet Union invaded and occupied the country in 1940.
+Much like all the other Baltic republics, the full independence of the country from Soviet Russia did not occur until the end of the Cold War.
+As a result, there is another independence celebration that happens on 4 May each year, which is called the Restoration of Independence of the Republic of Latvia.

 In the afternoon, the National Armed Forces holds a parade that takes place at the 11th November Embankment.
 During the evening in Latvia, once the sun goes down, there are several torchlight processions, and the celebration in the capital city of Riga ends with a spectacular fireworks display over the River Daugava.